doctrine/phpcr-odm-documentation/en/reference/query-builder-2.rst

 ~~~~~~~~~~~~~~~~

 You can specify the property or properties by which to order the queries
-results with the ``orderBy`` factory method.
+results with the ``orderBy`` factory node.
 You can specify additional
 orderings with ``addOrderBy``.

 Add a single ordering: